Lightstreamer/Lightstreamer-example-StockList-client-ios/README.md

 This project contains an example of an application for iPhone and iPad that employs the [Lightstreamer iOS Client library](http://www.lightstreamer.com/docs/client_ios_api/index.html).

+A version with full support for mobile push notifications (MPN) is also available: [Lightstreamer - Stock-List Demo with APNs Push Notifications - iOS Client](https://github.com/Weswit/Lightstreamer-example-MPNStockList-client-ios).

 ## Live Demo

 ![screenshot](screenshot_newlarge.png)